OpenAstronomy/action-skip-ci/README.md

 #### Why does this action not cancel workflow instead of failing?

-This is because cancelling the workflow does not seem to work when the command is issued from a pull request opened from a fork.
+This is because cancelling the workflow does work when the command is issued from a pull request opened from a fork due to lack of write access from the fork's token.
 The cancellation does not fail but nothing gets cancelled anyway.